bobshort4bobby4/PP4-Civ1/README.md

   ##### Out-of-Date Bookings Shown On MY Account Page in Certain Circumstances.
   If a user logs in and proceeds to access their account page straight away, any bookings which have expired since their last log-in will be displayed.

   This is because the model manager which sets expired bookings `is_valid` field to false will not have been run.
-To solve this I changed the `__init__` method of the generic view used to handle this function.
+To solve this I changed the `__init__` method of the generic view used to handle this view.
 I called the object manager of the model which ran the custom manager, thereby setting any out of date bookings to false before the page is rendered.